joaohenrique-hs/joaohenrique-hs/README.md

 ## About 🧐

-I'm a fullstack developer that loves tecnology, and making great things!
+I'm a fullstack developer that loves technology, and making great things!

 I'm always improving my web development skills 💻